alexnathanson/solar-protocol/docs/developing.md

 ### 2. datalogger service

 The datalogger service periodically reads the charge controller and saves a log for the other scripts.
-In DEV mode, makes up fake data.
+If it is not running on a raspberry pi, it fakes data.

 ### 3. api service